midlantica/LovelyBunchOfCoconuts/content/memes/quotes/the-curious-task-of-econoa.md

 ![the-curious-task-of-econoa](/memes/quotes/the-curious-task-of-econoa.png)

-The Curious Task Of Econoa
+The curious task of econoa.